theadorabledev/chess_C/DEVLOG.md

 ## Jan 4, 2019
 - Code refactoring all around
 - Started work on piece-moving rules and tests for them.
 Added tests/rules for pawns and knights.
+## Jan 5, 2019
+- Basic refactoring
+- Finished unit tests and rules for all pieces as well as checking whether or not the move would result in check